nsidc/granule-metgen/README.md

  P = Premet file attributes that may be specified in a premet file; when used, a `premet_dir`path must be defined in the .ini file.

- 2 = Used to populate the time begin and end UMM-G values; OC .ini attribute for time_coverage_start is `time_start_regex` = \<value\>, and for time_coverage_end the .ini attribute is `time_coverage_duration` = \<value\>.
+ 1 = Used to populate the time begin and end UMM-G values; OC .ini attribute for time_coverage_start is `time_start_regex` = \<value\>, and for time_coverage_end the .ini attribute is `time_coverage_duration` = \<value\>.

- 3 = A grid mapping variable is required if the horizontal spatial coordinates are not longitude and latitude and the intent of the data provider is to geolocate the data. `grid_mapping` and `grid_mapping_name` allow programmatic identification of the variable holding information about the horizontal coordinate reference system.
+ 2 = A grid mapping variable is required if the horizontal spatial coordinates are not longitude and latitude and the intent of the data provider is to geolocate the data. `grid_mapping` and `grid_mapping_name` allow programmatic identification of the variable holding information about the horizontal coordinate reference system.

- 4 = The `crs_wkt` ("coordinate referenc system well known text") value is handed to the `CRS` and `Transformer` modules in `pyproj` to conveniently deal with the reprojection of (y,x) values to EPSG 4326 (lon, lat) values.
+ 3 = The `crs_wkt` ("coordinate referenc system well known text") value is handed to the `CRS` and `Transformer` modules in `pyproj` to conveniently deal with the reprojection of (y,x) values to EPSG 4326 (lon, lat) values.

- 5 = The `GeoTransform` value provides the pixel size per data value, which is then used to calculate the padding added to x and y values to create a GPolygon enclosing all of the data; OC .ini attribute is `pixel_size` = <value>.
+ 4 = The `GeoTransform` value provides the pixel size per data value, which is then used to calculate the padding added to x and y values to create a GPolygon enclosing all of the data; OC .ini attribute is `pixel_size` = <value>.

- 6 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_x_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.
+ 5 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_x_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

- 7 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.
+ 6 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.